Find Affordable College Courses

 Auburn, AL

-Auburn University came in at #6 in this year’s edition of the Most Popular Engineering Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the city of Auburn, Auburn is a public college with a fairly large student population.
+Auburn University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree engineering programs.
+Located in the city of Auburn, Auburn is a public school with a very large student population.

 About 19% of the students majoring in engineering at the school are women while 81% are male.